-To answer this question, we’ll have to move beyond cliches about those who “accept Jesus into their hearts.”
-Salvation cliches too often conceal an important truth that Jesus exposed.
+To answer this question, we have to move beyond cliches about those who “accept Jesus into their hearts.”
+Such cliches too often conceal an important truth that Jesus exposed.

 Only the humble will be in heaven.
 I’m not sure how one could read the teaching of Jesus and reach any other conclusion.
 Heaven will be filled with humble people, with the poor in spirit (Matthew 5:3).
 The proud of heart will be excluded.
 The broken and contrite, God will not despise.

 How often did Jesus emphasize this truth?

 Immersed in the expected ways of human culture, Jesus’ first disciples relentlessly focused on position, place and power.
 But let’s not be too hard on these fellows because we all feel a pull toward self-justification.
 Have you ever been guilty of trying to use God’s kingdom as an opportunity for personal kingdom building?
 There’s a reason why Jesus had to say, “Be careful not to practice your righteousness in front of others to be seen by them” (Matthew 6:1).

 How many means did Jesus use to teach that only the humble find favor with God?
 He pointed to the poor in spirit, servants, sinners, children, the last; the least; the lost; the outcasts, and the despised.
 He washed their feet and finally died a degrading death for their sins.

 What heaven rejects

 The religious Pharisees provided the primary example of all that heaven rejects.
 In Matthew 23, Jesus called them blind guides, blind fools, blind men, hypocrites and blind Pharisee.
 Jesus said they were gnat-straining, camel-swallowing, whitewashed tombs, snakes, and a brood of vipers.
 Could he have been any clearer?